IBM/cp4apps-hub/README.md

 # Certified Stack Hub

-This repository hosts a certified Application Stacks Hub containing Application Stacks that have met the certification criteria outlined below.
-Stacks can choose to live on this repository or their own location.
+This repository hosts a certified Application Stacks Hub referencing Application Stacks that have met the certification criteria outlined below.

 ## Certification Criteria